Artificial Intelligence

 Graduates are prepared for high-impact careers in artificial intelligence and machine learning.
 Students pursue roles with national laboratories, private companies and startups.

-Notable alumni employers:
+Notable alumni employers include:

 • US National Center for Atmospheric Research